BOOK A STAY IN THE LODGE

 1937

-This exploratory trip resulted in the foundation of Parque Nacional Los Glaciares, a reserve that protects an unparalleled natural heritage for the enjoyment of all, and the Masters’ renunciation to have legal ownership of their lands.
+The Italian explorer, Father Agostini, led the investigation of the mountain range area as part of an Argentine project to create a protected area.
+This exploratory trip resulted in the foundation of Parque Nacional Los Glaciares, a reserve that protects an unparalleled natural heritage for the enjoyment of all.
+It also meant the Masters’ resignation of legal ownership of their land as the Estancia fell within the borders of the park.

 1954